-Daily Good exists to inspire, empower and educate people to do good with the things they do and use daily, for themselves, their community and the environment.
 What daily practices do you have for living a more considered and sustainable life?

 On the island it is easier to be sustainable - and almost not of our own volition, as the island and way of life there requires it.
 We have a garden, we are solar powered, and all water we use is reticulated to be used in some way; for example our grey water we pump into our garden or our crop of mānuka or kūmarahou.
 In town it is a little more difficult, but one thing is I don’t actually buy new clothes anymore unless they’re given to me.
 I only get my ‘new’ clothes from op shops.
 It’s also way cheaper!
 I feel as though there is enough clothing in the world to go around many times over.
 I haven't bought any new clothing since the start of 2020.